 The school was titled „Electronic Structure and Spectroscopy of Transition Metal Complexes“ and took place at the Wissenschaftspark in Gelsenkirchen.
 It was addressed to graduate students, post-doctoral scientists, and senior researchers with experimental or theoretical background, who are interested in the deep connections between molecular electronic structure, magnetism, spectroscopy, and reactivity of transition metal complexes.

-The school was organized by the depatments "Molecular Theory and Spectroscopy" (Frank Neese), and "Inorganic Spectroscopy" (Serena DeBeer).
+The school was organized by the departments "Molecular Theory and Spectroscopy" (Frank Neese), and "Inorganic Spectroscopy" (Serena DeBeer).

 Summer School 2016

-From 18th-25th September 2016 the 4th Summer School of the MPI CEC took place in the Wissenschaftspark Gelsenkirchen.
-Molecular Theory and Spectroscopy was again central in the 2016 edition of our summer school, however, we also expanded the content of our program in an effort to bridge the historic divide between homogeneous and heterogeneous catalysis.
+In September 2016, the 4th Summer School of the MPI CEC took place at Wissenschaftspark Gelsenkirchen.
+Molecular Theory and Spectroscopy was again central in the 2016 edition of our school, however, we also expanded the content of our program in an effort to bridge the historic divide between homogeneous and heterogeneous catalysis.
 Our Summer School on "Physical Methods in Molecular and Heterogeneous Catalysis" with experts from the molecular and the heterogeneous areas of catalysis research taught on physical methods that are used for the study and characterization of both molecular and heterogeneous systems.
-By combining these historically distinct areas under a single program, we aim to help the students develop an appreciation of the common physical principles and to encourage a unified view of analytical methods in catalysis.
+By combining these historically distinct areas under a single program, we aimed to help the students develop an appreciation of the common physical principles and to encourage a unified view of analytical methods in catalysis.

 Summer School 2015

-More than 100 young scientists from all over the world took part in the third Summer School hosted by the Max Planck Institute for Chemical Energy Conversion in the Wissenschaftspark in Gelsenkirchen.
+More than 100 young scientists from all over the world took part in the third Summer School hosted by the Max Planck Institute for Chemical Energy Conversion at Wissenschaftspark in Gelsenkirchen.
 Under the title "Methods in Molecular Energy Research: Theory and Spectroscopy" the students learned a lot about spectroscopic methods and their theoretical calculations.
-The aim of the Summer School is to acquaint the students with the methods and to update them to the status quo of the current research.

 Detailed information can be found in our press release.